intel/container-experience-kits/docs/vm_config_guide.md

   - qat_id: "0000:0b:00.0"
     qat_sriov_numvfs: 0
 ```

 **For SGX** currently it's in experimental phase - it's compiling libvirt from custom repository.
-Beacause of that it's not supported on all operating system, but only for: Ubuntu 22.04 for host and Ubuntu 20.04 for VMs.
+Because of that, it's not supported on all operating systems.
+The only supported OS on VM host for SGX is Ubuntu 22.04.
+As VM image for SGX, we can use any VMRA supported VM image.

 ### Once the deployment is finished we can access VMs from ansible_host via VM name:

 ```
 ssh vm-ctrl-1
 ssh vm-work-1